WOLS: Sports broadcasts

 At one time, WOLS carried broadcasts of several sports teams.
 At the time of the change to Spanish language programming, these broadcasts were the only English language programming on WOLS.

 WOLS was the flagship station for the NBA's Charlotte Bobcats from the team's debut in 2004 through the 2008-2009 season.
 At the end of that season, WFNZ, an all-sports station, took over as the Bobcats flagship station.

 WOLS also carried football and basketball games of the ACC's Duke Blue Devils, which like WOLS' broadcast of Bobcats games, ended with the switch to Spanish language programming.

 WOLS had broadcast the games of the WNBA's Charlotte Sting prior to the team's ceasing operations on January 2, 2007.

 Starting with the 2010 NFL season, WOLS began broadcasting all Carolina Panthers games in Spanish.

+In 2022, WOLS began carrying Charlotte FC games in Spanish.